-T. Tatum, Chair; C. Appelt; W. Buckley; L. Cochran-Stafira; D. Elmendorf; R. Krohmer; R. Monzon; S. Raymond.
+R. Monzon, chair; C. Appelt; W. Buckley; L. Cochran-Stafira; J. Ebomoyi; R. Krohmer; S. Raymond; T. Tatum.

 Policies for Incoming Students

 Students wishing to major in biology should have completed high school biology, chemistry and advanced mathematics courses.
 Students who declare biology as a major and have a science ACT score of less than 21 and demonstrate a weakness in math will be placed into BIOL 110: Fundamentals of Biology as preparation for the General Biology sequence (BIOL 111/112).